What every best TV has

 - Great or at least very good performance.
 Factors such as black levels, contrast ratio, color accuracy and saturation, accurate signal processing, screen uniformity and screen reflectivity can make or break the TV viewing experience.
 The set that nails all of these perfectly has yet to be made -- and likely never will be -- but the best sets hold their own in all or most of these performance categories.

 - Useful and usable features.
 The exact lineup of features a TV might have will vary by its category and technology.
 Smart TV platforms are found now in even budget-priced TVs.
-High-end TVs might include 4K resolution, advanced signal processing and the ability to display more colors than cheaper TVs.
+Better TVs will include 4K resolution, advanced signal processing and the ability to display more colors than cheaper TVs.
 Some may have advanced remotes with voice recognition, touchpads or even the ability to move an on-screen pointer with a wave.
 All LCD sets are now LED TVs with LED backlights, but high-end LED TVs might use a technique like local dimming to improve picture quality, especially during dark scenes.
-Fast refresh rates can help with motion artifacts such as blur on LED sets, but be sure that you look at the actual refresh rate instead of an "effective" or similar rate that's more about marketing than improved performance.
 Regardless of the specific features, each should be easy enough to use that you won't need a manual or an engineering degree to do so.

 - Function over form.
 Flagship TVs are often designed to look like pieces of modern art when they're off, but even basic sets are rarely offensive.
 Even more important are the number of connections: Make sure there are enough to handle all of your gear and that they're easy to access.
 And don't overlook the remote: It's how most people control their TVs, and poor ergonomics or an illogical key arrangement can make that challenging.